ethereum/ethereum-org-website/src/content/developers/docs/blocks/index.md

 ## Block time {#block-time}

 Block time refers to the time separating blocks.
-In Ethereum, time is divided up into 6 second units called 'slots'.
+In Ethereum, time is divided up into twelve second units called 'slots'.
 In each slot a single validator is selected to propose a block.
-Assuming all validators are online and fully functional there will be a block in every slot, meanign the block time is 6s.
+Assuming all validators are online and fully functional there will be a block in every slot, meaning the block time is 12s.
 However, occasionally validators might be offline when called to propose a block, meaning slots can sometimes go empty.
 This is different to proof-of-work based systems where block times are probabilistic and tuned by the mining difficulty.

 ## Block size {#block-size}